 Stick to large, established Canadian insurance companies with strong financial ratings when considering annuity providers.
 Verify they are members of Assuris, which protects annuity holders up to prescribed limits if an insurer fails.

-Before purchasing, get annuity quotes from at least 3-4 top-rated insurers.
+Before purchasing, get annuity quotes from at least 3 to 4 top-rated insurers.
 Fees and payment amounts can vary significantly between providers for similar products.

 Speaking with a fee-only certified financial planner can provide unbiased guidance about appropriate annuity products for your situation.